gordonlkc/pdf-invoice-generator/README.md

 # invoice-generator

-Generate your orders and you invoices and export them easily.
+Generate invoices and export them easily.
 If you want some examples, check tests.

 ## Install